 Machu Picchu is Peru’s most popular tourist attraction that draws a considerable number of visitors each year.
 Its great and high location above the clouds lets its giant stone walls, ancient temples and green terraces overlooking the Urubamba River and the surrounding Andean mountains remain largely intact.

 But at the same time, there are lots of hikers on the Inca trail and buses riding the switchbacks up to the site.
 For this reason, the Peruvian Government does intense conservation and preservation efforts at the site.
-Nowadays, access to Machu Picchu is through highly controlled restrictions.
+Nowadays, the access to Machu Picchu is through highly controlled restrictions.
 Moreover, the Inca citadel is home to an exceptional number of natural species that deserve all our respect and consideration.
 So, be aware of all of this when visiting the site.

 5. Ballestas Islands